 If you have forgotten your login details, please reset your password.

-Don't create a new College account, or you will not be able to proceed with any exam applications.
+Don't create a new RCOG account if you already have an account, or you will not be able to proceed with any exam applications.

 There are 2 routes in which post registration training is assessed to confirm eligibility to enter into the Part 3 MRCOG exam:

 - Route A is exclusively for trainees in a recognised UK specialist training programme.